lucidsoftware/lucid-programming-competition-2021/problems/BalloonPlinko/description.md

 When they jump, they will fall straight down and then slide off each balloon they encounter, until they finally reach the river at height 0.
 While sliding off each balloon, they slide along the slope of the spherical balloon, and then continue to fall directly downwards.
-As the slope of each balloon is always directly away from the `(x, y)` coordinates of the center of the balloon, the angle of the person relative to the balloon stays constant as they are sliding, up until they are at the edge of the balloon.
+As the slope of each balloon is always directly away from the `(x, y)` coordinates of the center of the balloon, the angle of the person's `(x, y)` coordinates relative to the `(x, y)` coordinates of the center of the balloon stays constant as they are sliding, up until they are at the edge of the balloon.

+If they jump from the bridge at position `(0, 0, 1500)`, where will they land?

 ## Interpreting the Input
 The input consists of the number of balloons `n`, and then `n` lines each describing a balloon's `x` position, `y` position, `z` position, and radius.